Watch and Ride the Tour de France in the Alps – July 2020

 This should definitely mix things up in the GC though and set up a very exciting and challenging finale up the Planche des Belles Filles in the Jura mountains further north.

-So unusually we are very happy to be able to offer two 4-day Tour de France Watch and Ride Experiences, with the ability to watch a live mountain stage, as well as the opportunity to ride many of the cols made famous by the Tour de France in previous editions for yourself.
+So we are very happy to be able to offer our popular 4-day Tour de France Watch and Ride Experience, with the ability to watch the live mountain stage finish at Grand Colombier, as well as the opportunity to ride many of the cols made famous by the Tour de France in previous editions for yourself.

 For example, the route of the 2018 Tour de France showcased some of amazing road cycling to be found in Annecy and the Aravis mountains – we were excited to see so many of our local climbs and routes feaured during these Alpine stages of the 2018 race.